 By spreading responsibility for the varied features in the game, Ubisoft can afford to make Assassin’s Creed so diverse.
 We so often hear development teams say ‘We’d love to do co-op, but we have to focus on getting our story right’ or ‘Yes, spectator mode would be awesome, but we didn’t have time to make it’.
-By allowing teams like Ubisoft Singapore to create the naval battles in Assassin's Creed 3, Montreal was free to focus on the rest of the game --safe in the knowledge that the naval battles would be up to standard, because it was the sole responsibility for an entire studio.
+By allowing teams like Ubisoft Singapore to create the naval battles in Assassin's Creed 3 (opens in new tab), Montreal was free to focus on the rest of the game - safe in the knowledge that the naval battles would be up to standard, because it was the sole responsibility of an entire studio.

 Not only that, if studios really nail the aspect of the game that they’re working on, it can have a huge impact on the future of the series.
-Take naval combat for example --Black Flag is built around the idea of sailing and sea warfare, something an associate studio created for AC3.
+Take naval combat for example - Black Flag is built on the idea of sailing and sea warfare, something an associate studio created for AC3.
 It's now coming back for Origins, after the landlocked cities of Unity and Syndicate.
 Ubisoft has - roughly speaking - always operated a three year rotation cycle for its Assassin's Creed teams (eg. the AC2 team made AC3 and so on), and Origins is being made by the Black Flag crew, so it just makes sense for some kind of evolution or variation on naval gameplay to appear.

 “It’s a great accolade for us,” explains Karl Luhe, Associate Producer at Ubisoft Singapore.
 “With AC3 we really went for it and tried to create something new.
 Throughout our collaboration with Montreal we’ve really been building our team and our skills, and with the naval warfare it was pretty clear early on that we’d made something special.
 So, when it was decided between the studios that Black Flag would have a larger naval component, that was something we were very proud of.”